datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 ## Breaking down the Context Engineering Stack

-When we zoom into the **Context** node type, we see that it’s essentially the **Prompt**.
+The interactive diagram shows how it all works.
+See that **Context** node in the center?
+That's essentially the **Prompt** — but enhanced.
+It connects to five critical components that orchestrate together.
+These components create a feedback loop, continuously enriching the LLM's contextual understanding.

 A prompt is typically structured as follows, whether we observe it directly or build it programmatically:

 <div id="basic-prompt-chart" data-stacked-chart='{"items": [
   {"label": "System Message", "emoji": "🟡", "color": "#3d3319", "textColor": "#fbbf24"},